Bring Your Own Data (BYOD)

 Supported formats:

-• CSV files for Amazon S3, Azure Blob Storage, and Google Cloud Storage
+• CSV files for Amazon S3, Azure Blob Storage, Alibaba OSS, and Google Cloud Storage

 • Native BigQuery tables